dbrgn/collectd-cpu-temp/README.md

   sensor connected via I²C.
 Calculate dew point and absolute humidity.
 Tested on a Raspberry Pi 3.
 - `mcp3425.py`: Measure voltage using an MCP3425 analog-digital converter.
+- `arris_modem.py`: Report the upstream/downstream channels of an Arris DOCSIS3 cable modem.

 For more information, please refer to [my blogpost](https://blog.dbrgn.ch/2017/3/10/write-a-collectd-python-plugin/).